bernard0812/CSCMTrack/README.md

 # Demo
-1. We have put our model checkpoints here [ESVT: Goole Drive](https://drive.google.com/drive/folders/1CONoYjxOX9gsal1bxnj3PmixEKsv3p3L?hl=zh-cn)
-2. We have supplemented and modified the dataset, and the final dataset [UAVEOT Dataset](https://pan.baidu.com/s/1G30vw2NO3WvHO5Q2EViI6g) [code: EMRS] can be downloaded from Baidu Netdisk.
+1. We have supplemented and modified the dataset, and the final dataset [UAVEOT Dataset](https://pan.baidu.com/s/1bBJNqYZ4j8cOr_q2mjrvqw) can be downloaded from Baidu Netdisk.
-3. Run train.py and the results in outputs.
+2. Run train.py and the results in outputs.